Jeffstr00/Credit_Risk_Analysis/README.md

 ### Combination

-* SMOTEENN
+* **SMOTEENN**

 ![SMOTEENN](https://github.com/Jeffstr00/Credit_Risk_Analysis/blob/main/Resources/SMOTEENN.png)

 SMOTEENN is an combined over/under sampling algorithm with two steps.
 It first oversamples the minority class with SMOTE, then it undersamples the derived data by dropping data points whose two closest neighbors belong to seperate classes.
-In this case, it improved the recall rate of high risk loans which rose to 71% at the expense of low_risk, which dropped to 59%.
+In this case, it improved the recall rate of high risk loans which rose to 71% at the expense of low risk loans, which dropped to 59%.
 Overall, its balanced accuracy score of 65% was the highest so far, albeit not by a large margin.

 ### Bias Reduction

-* BalancedRandomForestClassifier
+* **BalancedRandomForestClassifier**

 ![BalancedRandomForest](https://github.com/Jeffstr00/Credit_Risk_Analysis/blob/main/Resources/BalancedRandomForest.png)

 BalancedRandomForestClassifier is a bias reduction algorithm that creates many small and simple decision trees.
 While these trees are considered weak learners by themselves, when put together, many small decision trees can have incremental positive impacts that ultimately combine to form a strong learner.
 Here, those incremental improvements did add up as we saw our highest balanced accuracy score so far at 79%.
 While the sensitivity rate for high risk loans was in line with much of the others at 67%, that of the low risk loans was much higher at 91%.

-* EasyEnsembleClassifier
+* **EasyEnsembleClassifier**

 ![EasyEnsemble](https://github.com/Jeffstr00/Credit_Risk_Analysis/blob/main/Resources/EasyEnsemble.png)